blinklet/learning/data-science/Azure-python-big-database.md

 xxxx
 ```

 You can chain methods in the same statement so that all operations are performed before the server sends the result to your program.
-In the following example, we call SQL Server's *COUNT()* function to count the number of employees in the table.
-Then we filter that count by country and/or status, using the *where()* method.
+In the following example, we call SQL Server's *COUNT()* function to count the number of rows in the table.
+Then we filter that count by column_two and/or column_four, using the *where()* method.

 ```python
 from sqlalchemy import func